• Exclusive Pumping 101

 Bottom Line: Pumping vs Breastfeeding (Nursing)

 If you’re on the fence about whether to pump or nurse, I would suggest trying nursing and see how it goes.
-Having done both, exclusive pumping is definitely a doable and valid way to feed your baby, but nursing is easier over the long-term.
+Having done both, exclusive pumping is definitely doable, it’s a valid way to feed your baby, and there are many reasons to prefer it – but nursing can be easier over the long-term.

-If you decide to exclusively pump from birth, though, here’s more information about how to do that.
+If you decide to exclusively pump from birth, though, here’s more information about how to do that and here are some tips for making exclusive pumping work.

 Hopefully this help you get an idea of the advantages of pumping vs nursing!
 Please feel free to add your thoughts in the comments.